Steps to Success

 Restrictions on Eligibility:

-Undergraduates who have already received a bachelor's degree may only receive the Board of Governor’s Fee Waiver while pursuing an additional course of study and are not eligible for federal grant assistance such as the Pell Grant or state grant assistance such as the Cal Grant.
+Undergraduates who have already received a bachelor's degree may only receive the California College Promise Grant (CCPG) and are not eligible for federal grant assistance such as the Pell Grant or state grant assistance such as the Cal Grant.

 ENROLLMENT AT MORE THAN ONE INSTITUTION

-Students who are enrolled at more than one college or university at the same time may receive Pell Grant from only one institution, not both.
+Students who are enrolled at more than one college or university during the same enrollment period may receive Pell Grant from only one institution, not both.

 For more information, contact the OC Financial Aid Office at 805.678.5828.
 E-mail: firstname.lastname@example.org